 By all accounts, Ned Brooks is a fairly average guy.
-He has awife and three kids, a house in Norwalk, Connecticut, and considers himself semi-retired at age 65.
-I became acquainted with Ned’s story as he shared it with journalist Stephen Dubner, who hosts the popular podcast, Freakanomics.
+He has a wife and three kids, a house in Norwalk, Connecticut, and considers himself semi-retired at age 65.
+I became acquainted with Ned’s story as he shared it with long-time journalist Stephen Dubner, who hosts the popular podcast, Freakanomics.

 Several months ago, Ned was listening to an earlier episode of the show where Nobel prize-winning economist Al Roth was interviewed about his research.
 This research into commerce algorithms caught Ned’s ear as the show discussed strategies to match kidney donors with potential patients.
-Ned had never once considered donating a kidney before that moment, but with his business background, the economics of the situation intrigued him.
+Ned had never once considered donating a kidney before that moment, but with a background in business, the economics of the situation intrigued him.

 In a surprise move (to Ned at least), Dubner then brought in the woman who received Ned’s kidney.
 Danielle is a mother of three who experienced complications shortly after the birth of her third child.
 These complications resulted in severely reduced renal function, ultimately necessitating a kidney transplant.
 Ned had never met, nor even spoken with Danielle before that moment when Dubner delivered his on-the-air introduction.
 Ned heard her voice and immediately broke down weeping.
 Intellectually, he knew that his kidney had gone to someone who needed it, but that someone was anonymous.
-They didn’t have a face, a name, or a& voice.
-Being introduced to Danielle was emotionally overwhelming for him.
-The weeping wasn’t restricted to Ned.
-When asked to read the letter that Danielle had written to Ned, thanking him for what he had done for she and her family, long-time journalist Stephen Dubner also began to cry—right in the middle of the broadcast.
+They didn’t have a face, a name, or a voice.
+Being introduced to Danielle became emotionally overwhelming.
+And the weeping wasn’t restricted to Ned.
+When asked to read the letter that Danielle had written to Ned, thanking him for what he had done, Dubner too began to cry—right in the middle of the broadcast.